Zebra shark: Biology and ecology

 During the day, zebra sharks are sluggish and usually found resting on the sea bottom, sometimes using their pectoral fins to prop up the front part of their bodies and facing into the current with their mouths open to facilitate respiration.
 Reef channels are favored resting spots, since the tightened space yields faster, more oxygenated water.
 They become more active at night or when food becomes available.
 Zebra sharks are strong and agile swimmers, propelling themselves with pronounced anguilliform (eel-like) undulations of the body and tail.
 In a steady current, they have been seen hovering in place with sinuous waves of their tails.

 The zebra shark feeds primarily on shelled molluscs, though it also takes crustaceans, small bony fishes, and possibly sea snakes.
 The slender, flexible body of this shark allows it to wriggle into narrow holes and crevices in search of food, while its small mouth and thickly muscled buccal cavity allow it to create a powerful suction force with which to extract prey.
-This species may be preyed upon by larger fishes (notably other larger sharks) and marine mammals.
+This species may be preyed upon by larger fishes (notably other, much larger sharks) and marine mammals.
 Known parasites of the zebra shark include four species of tapeworms in the genus Pedibothrium.